-- Both spouses working with a significant difference in rates of pay. - Additional nonwage income, especially self-employment income. - High-income earners subject to net investment income tax or additional Medicare tax. - Married Filing Separately filing status.
+- Both spouses working with a significant difference in rates of pay. - Additional nonwage income, especially self-employment income - High-income earners subject to net investment income tax or additional Medicare tax. - Married Filing Separately filing status. - One or more part-time jobs. - The year a child turns 17 if an amount was previously included in Step 3.